 Lidl and Aldi Plug-in Solar Panels: What’s Available?

-The one remaining gap is UK-specific product certification.
-The BSI product standard is still expected around July 2026, and kits on shelves today are generally German-market products (certified to VDE-AR-N 4105) with CE/UKCA marked inverters.
-If you want full UK certification, wait until the BSI standard publishes.
-If German-market certification plus CE/UKCA marking is acceptable (as it is under Amendment 4’s transition arrangements), you can buy now.
+The one remaining gap is the big one: UK-specific product certification.
+The official safety standard has not been published and no date has been set, so kits available today are German-market products with CE/UKCA marked inverters.
+You can buy that hardware, but plugging it into a socket is not compliant in the UK, and on 9 June 2026 the main electrical bodies urged buyers to wait until UK standards are in place.
 The German market went from niche to mass-market in under 18 months after legalisation.
 If you want to prepare now, read our guide to how plug-in solar works so you know what to look for when kits hit the shelves.
-For a full checklist and an interactive kit builder that only shows G98-verified inverters, see our plug-in solar buying guide.
+For a full checklist and an interactive kit builder that only shows verified inverters, see our plug-in solar buying guide.

 Frequently Asked Questions